cciw-uk/data-protection/DBS Officer Manual.rst

   and register this on the website using "Mark DBS form sent".

 Once a DBS check is complete, the results are sent back to the officer (not CCiW).
-The DBS Officer will communicate with the officer and arrange to see a copy, usually by a photograph sent over email.
+You should then communicate with the officer and arrange to see a copy, usually by a photograph sent over email.
 This will apply for all new DBS checks that CCiW organise, and for DBS checks done for another organisation that we have not yet seen.

-For the situation where the officer has a DBS check registered with the online update system provided by the UK government, instead of getting a new DBS check done, the DBS Officer will use the update system to check if there have been any additions.
+For the situation where the officer has a DBS check registered with the online update system provided by the UK government, instead of getting a new DBS check done, you should use the update system to check if there have been any additions.

-Having obtained the DBS results (whether a copy of the initial certificate, or updates via the update service), the DBS Officer must make a decision about the contents.
+Having obtained the DBS results (whether a copy of the initial certificate, or updates via the update service), you must must make a decision about the contents.

-If there are any items in the results that could affect the suitability of the applicant to be an officer on camp, the DBS Officer will talk to the CCiW Chairperson and the CCiW Child Protection Officer, preferably by phone.
-It will be the responsibility of those people, not the DBS Officer, to record the details of the decision made, if appropriate (see committee's manual).
+If there are any items in the results that could affect the suitability of the applicant to be an officer on camp, you must talk to the CCiW Chairperson and the CCiW Child Protection Officer, preferably by phone.
+It will be the responsibility of those people, not yours, to record the details of the decision made, if appropriate (see committee's manual).

-(STATUS:QUESTION - do the CCiW committee have guidance regarding the types of criminal convictions that need checking with them?
+(**QUESTION** - do the CCiW committee have guidance regarding the types of criminal convictions that need checking with them?
 I presume almost any conviction that a DBS would list would need checking with the committee?
 As I understand it, minor traffic offences won't show in a DBS, but major ones would, like drink driving, and I presume we would care about that.)

-The DBS Officer then records the details of the DBS certificate on the CCiW website, including the following information:
+You should then record the details of the DBS certificate on the CCiW website, including the following information:

 * Disclosure number
 * Check type ("full form" or "online check")